Sparking innovation and resilience.

 Our Technology Curriculum

 Students learn that technology is a universal language of the global community and is critical to success in every career.
-Our STEAM curriculum is focused on three planks taught with progressively more sophisticated content from kindergarten through grade 12.
+Our STEAM curriculum is focused on three planks taught with progressively more sophisticated content from Kindergarten through Grade 12.

 Computational Thinking